by Rossa O’Keeffe-O’Donovan, Economics PhD Candidate, University of Pennsylvania.

 Over the past decade, a dramatic shift has taken place in the water sector that fundamentally changes the way that work is done.
 During this time, water point mapping around the world has accelerated at unprecedented rates.
 Dropping costs of technology and innovative software has enabled national governments, as well as funders, NGOs, academics, and others to inventory, share, and even monitor the work they have contributed to.

 There is a lot of attention for monitoring, and rightfully so.
 New Information and Communication Technologies (ICT) have opened great possibilities to collect data, store data and visualise data on mobile phones.
 Maybe some of you already have used mobile phones for data collection.
 New ICT has brought national scale sector monitoring within reach.
 It has been done in Liberia, countries in Central America, Ghana, Nigeria, Mali, Ethiopia and many others.

 On behalf of the Water Point Data Exchange, we invite you to join a one hour webinar on Thursday, February 5 at 11:00am EST. This webinar will provide an exciting update on sector-wide efforts to support the sharing of water point data across diverse stakeholders.
-This webinar … Continue reading Sharing is Caring: The Emerging Framework for Sharing Water Point Data

 A few weeks ago, an interesting email discussion was held on “water point mapping” D-Group of the Rural Water Supply Network (RWSN).
 Part of the discussion focused on how much it costs to map or monitor all water systems in a country.
 Various figures were floating around in the discussion.
 But when looking at these in more detail, it was like comparing apples to oranges.
 Some of the costs mentioned had included the staff time of (local) government, others hadn’t, as they considered this to be a fixed cost; some referred only to a simple mapping of water points, others had done a more comprehensive collection of all kinds of data of the water points; some of the data were expressed in dollars per water point, others in local currency per person.
 So, no immediate sense could be made of the numbers.
 A former colleague once said: “an apple is…